 It is important to note that the Diagnostic and Statistical Manual of Mental Disorders, in the DSM-5, has grouped alcohol dependence and alcohol abuse into a single diagnosis they refer to as alcohol use disorder.
 More information on the evolution of alcohol problems and their diagnoses can be found on the Diagnostic and Statistical Manual of Mental Disorders website.

 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), in 2019 14.1 million adults over the age of 18 years in the United States had an AUD or alcohol addiction.
-When it comes to youth, the NIAAA reports that an estimated 414,000 adolescents aged 12 to 17 years also had an AUD in 2019.
-That’s millions of people living with painful and life-robbing alcohol use disorder.
+By 2021, the post-pandemic numbers skyrocketed to 28.6 million adults in our country had an AUD.
+When it comes to youth, the NIAAA reported that an estimated 414,000 adolescents aged 12 to 17 years also had an AUD in 2019 which increased to 894,000 teens in 2021 with an AUD.
+That’s 29.5 million of people living with painful and life-robbing alcohol use disorder.

 AUD (Alcohol Use Disorder) and The Three Stages of Alcohol Addiction